-CTPS will document the results of Task 4 and the methodology of the study in three technical memoranda: one for the purchased service bus mode, one for directly operated services, and one for the commuter rail mode.
+CTPS will document the results of Task 4 and the methodology of the study in four technical memoranda: one for the purchased service bus mode, one for directly operated services, one for the commuter rail mode, and one for temporary bus bridge service.
 The technical memoranda will describe the data-collection and analysis processes and present a summary of the results.
 In addition, CTPS will document the results of Task 4 in a summary table presenting the data for the MBTA's directly operated modes by the service day of week.
-The MBTA has requested that CTPS transmit a draft copy of the memoranda and table by October 14, 2022, and a final version by October 31, 2022.
+The MBTA has requested that CTPS transmit a draft copy of the memoranda and table by October 13, 2023, and a final version by October 31, 2023.

-Three technical memoranda and one table
+Four technical memoranda and one table